callysto/training-manual-live/goals.md

 **Stage 2** (Summer 2018): Validation

 Focus is on distributed content creation, delivery, and improvement process validated by face-to-face meetings and workshops.
 With 20 or more Callysto Teams in PIMS network in operation through the summer, aim to expand the audience of K-12 teachers  through workshops and partner networks.
 Callysto Teams launch outside of the PIMS network.
-PIMS and Cybera is co-investing in the operations.
+PIMS and Cybera are co-investing in the operations.
 Other partners may begin to contribute to Callysto.

 Stage 2 Deliverables: